Toonami: Adult Swim (2012–present)

-2012–2013: T.O.M.
+2012–13: T.O.M.
 3.5 era

 On April 1, 2012, Adult Swim aired the Toonami block for their annual April Fools' Day prank, in which would be the annual airing of The Room.
 After airing that week's scheduled episode of Bleach, the Toonami-related programming continued throughout the night, featuring shows such as Dragon Ball Z, Mobile Suit Gundam Wing, Tenchi Muyo!, Outlaw Star, The Big O, YuYu Hakusho, Blue Submarine No. 6, Trigun, Astro Boy (1963), and Gigantor.
 The following day, Adult Swim posted a message to their Twitter page, simply stating, "Want it back?
 Let us know. #BringBackToonami".
 On April 4, Adult Swim followed up this tweet with one stating, "#BringBackToonami We've heard you.
 Thank you for your passion and interest - stay tuned."
 On April 8, Adult Swim aired two bumpers about the Toonami tweets and answered with "[we're listening]" and "[we're looking into it]".

 On May 16, Adult Swim posted a message on Facebook announcing that Toonami would return on May 26.
 The network issued a press release later that day confirming the block's revival as a Saturday late-night action block.
 Toonami made its return on May 26, with an initial lineup consisting of current Adult Swim Action programs, along with premieres of Deadman Wonderland and Casshern Sins.
 On August 18, Samurai 7 and Eureka Seven replaced Deadman Wonderland and Cowboy Bebop.
 In essence, the revived block is very similar to the Midnight Run of the original, airing uncut programming as well as having more mature themes.

 On October 6, Toonami expanded to a full six hours; Sym-Bionic Titan and ThunderCats were added to the block.
 Tenchi Muyo!
 GXP was announced as the next premiere on November 3, as was the return of Inuyasha.
 On November 22, Toonami announced they would air uncut episodes of Naruto, and confirmed that Bleach would enter reruns for eight weeks, beginning on December 1.

 On January 6, 2013, Toonami introduced a new blue color scheme, after using a similar scheme to introduce Inuyasha on November 3 of the previous year.
 New episodes of Bleach began on January 26.
 On February 16, Soul Eater began airing on Toonami, replacing Samurai 7.
 During MomoCon, new designs for both T.O.M and the Absolution were unveiled, along with the announcement that overall design of the block would be changed.

-2013–2019: T.O.M.
+2013–19: T.O.M.
 5 era

+On April 27, 2013, Toonami premiered its new look, featuring the return of supporting host Sara (now voiced by Adult Swim staff member Dana Swanson.)
+In December 2013, Toonami aired various films for the whole month similar to A Month of Miyazaki which aired years prior.
+The programming was called "Toonami Month of Movies".
+The first film included in the lineup was Akira, which marked the first R-rated film to be aired on Toonami.
+All of the films shown were new for the network.